Aelrue/weekend-redux-feedback-loop/README.md

-[x] Component for Understanding with successful input validation and route [x] Component for Support with successful input validation and route [x] Component for Comments route (validation not neccessary) [] Component for Review with all answers displayed and successful post to DB [] Wire components
+[x] Component for Understanding with successful input validation and route [x] Component for Support with successful input validation and route [x] Component for Comments route (validation not neccessary) [x] Component for Review with all answers displayed
-[] Reducers in index
+[] Successful post to DB
-[] Submission success page with button to reset and start over [] Styling
+[x] Submission success page with button to reset and start over [x] Submission button brings user back to feelings page and clears [] Extra styling